nexmo-se/conference-asr-per-call-leg/README.md

 This application connects voice calls to the ASR Connector server by using the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.</br>

-When a new voice call is established and attached to a conference, this Voice API application triggers a WebSocket connection from Vonage platform to the Connector server which streams audio from the participant's call leg to the ASR engine.
+When a new voice call is established and attached to a conference, this Voice API application triggers a WebSocket connection from Vonage platform to the ASR Connector server which streams audio from the participant's call leg to the ASR engine.

-Instead of using this sample Voice API application, you may use your own existing Voice API application to establish WebSockets with the ASR Connector server to connect your managed voice calls with the AI engines.
+Instead of using this sample Voice API application, you may use your own existing Voice API application to establish WebSockets with the ASR Connector server to connect your managed voice calls with the ASR engine.

 Your new or existing Voice API application may be written with any programming language using [server SDKs](https://developer.vonage.com/en/tools) or with direct [REST API](https://developer.vonage.com/en/api/voice) calls.